 While most states create and maintain a unique hazardous waste management regulatory program, there are two exceptions: Alaska and Iowa.
 Because these two states do not

-manage their own program, Federal RCRA is the law of the land in Alaska and Hawaii (as well as certain Indian reservations and US territories).
+manage their own program, Federal RCRA is the law of the land in Alaska and Iowa (as well as certain Indian reservations and US territories).

 When the new RCRA rules take effect on May 30, generators in these states and territories must be in compliance immediately